analogdevicesinc/ai8x-training/README.md

 ##### `operation`

 This key (which can also be specified using `op`, `operator`, or `convolution`) selects a layer’s main operation after the optional input pooling.
 When this key is not specified, a warning is displayed and `Conv2d` is selected.
-AI84 only supports `Conv1d` and `Conv2d`.

 | Operation                 | Description                                                  |
 | :------------------------ | :----------------------------------------------------------- |